-A black stone of unknown origin has been used in the construction of several structures throughout the Known World.
-It is often described as oily or greasy, in contrast to the fused dragonstone of the Valyrian Freehold.
+A black stone of unknown origin has been used in the construction of several structures throughout the known world.
+Some of it is described as oily or greasy, in contrast to the fused dragonstone of the Valyrian Freehold.
 Separately, black basalt has been used as another construction material, and Harrenhal has walls and melted towers of an unspecified black stone.

 According to the ironborn, the Seastone Chair was found on the shore of Old Wyk and had been carved from a block of oily black stone.
 Its creators are unknown; Maester Kirth suggests it was left by visitors from across the Sunset Sea.
-The drowned men claim the ironborn are not descended from the First Men but instead came from the watery halls of the Drowned God beneath the sea.
+The priests of the Iron Islands claim the ironborn are not descended from the First Men but instead came from the watery halls of the Drowned God beneath the sea.
 Maesters reject this suggestion that the ironborn are closer to fish or merlings.

 Isle of Toads

-The Isle of Toads, one of the Basilisk Isles, contains the Toad Stone, a large statue of a toad made of a greasy black stone.
+The Isle of Toads, one of the Basilisk Isles, is home to the Toad Stone, a large statue of a toad made of a greasy black stone.
 It is said the people of the island are reminiscent of fish and have webbed appendages.